↑

 the struggle is part of the story

 There are so many things in life that I never wished for.
 Isn’t that true of all of us?
 I mean, every single one of us has to walk down paths we probably wouldn’t have chosen for ourselves.
 Paths that are hard, or crooked, or just not what we dreamed.
-I used to despise those paths…those seasons, but in my older age, I’m learning that the struggle is part of my story and I need to share it.
+I used to despise those paths…those seasons, but in my older age, I’m learning that the struggle is part of my story and I need to embrace it and share it.

 The Struggle is Part of My Story